 Keeping the best for the last, TablePress is one of the highest-rated table plugins on the marketplace.
 It is simple to use and configure, and you can get started in minutes.

 As with some of the other plugins on the list you can edit it in a spread-sheet style editor straight from your dashboard.
-What’s best is that it supports multiple types of data which you can put up in your table.
+What’s best is that it supports multiple types of data that you can put up in your table.

 TablePress is a free plugin but without the advanced functionalities like row and column filtering, responsive design, etc. For them, you need to install add-ons which are mostly free.
 Also, you are provided with a host of different add-ons to get your needs covered.
 The best part being you get to keep which features you want specifically and not keep the ones who won’t come in use for you.